Fillerbuster: Unified Generative Scene Completion Model for Casual Captures: Method Details

 \subsection{Model Architecture}

 We provide an overview figure for our model in the main paper.
-In this document, we provide a more detailed figure of our model in \cref{fig:model_architecture_all}.
+In the appendix, we provide a more detailed figure of our model in \cref{fig:model_architecture_all}.
 Please see the figure and its caption for more details.
 We also provide a model sample in \cref{fig:model_sample} showing a combination of known images, missing images, missing poses, partial images, and where both images and poses are unknown, resulting in unconditional generations.